ryoppippi/limo/README.md

 #### *Lire* + *Memo* = **Limo**

 `Limo` is a tiny library for reading and automatically writing files.
-It supports various file formats such as JSON, TOML, and YAML.
+It supports various file formats such as JSON, TOML, YAML, and custom formats with user-defined parse/stringify functions.

 ## Features

 - Read and write files files effortlessly
 - Automatic writing of changes back to the file
-- Support for JSON, TOML, and YAML file formats
+- Support for JSON, TOML, YAML, and custom file formats
+- Custom format support with user-defined parse/stringify functions
 - Optional data validation using custom validator functions
 - Lightweight and easy to use